 May occur after your dog has come in contact with certain allergens, such as flea collars, specific plants, grass, wood, and dog shampoo among others.
 It is important to consult your vet and undertake the right actions towards finding out the specific allergens causing such reactions in your dog and subsequently avoid contact with these factors!

 Some dogs are genetically programmed to develop bacterial allergies and the dogs that do, usually get hair loss and skin infections in the affected areas.
 A common bacteria that cause such allergies in dogs is Staphylococcus.

-Siberian Husky’s body is proportional and in balance, capable of endurance.
+Their body is proportional and in balance, capable of endurance.
 Their muscles are firm and properly developed and they usually are lean – rarely do they get overweight!
-Their skulls are well defined and medium sized and proportional to the rest of the body.
+Their skulls are well defined and medium-sized and proportional to the rest of the body.
 Their jaw is well fitted and they provide a scissor bite, while their muzzles are also of medium-length and width.

 Height, Weight and Life Span

 Their weight is in proportion to their height.
 The measurements mentioned below represent the extreme height and weight limits with no preference given to either extreme.
 Any appearance of excessive bone or weight should be penalized!